zhengliyuan1987/zlynote/L1/examples/load_balance_mpu/README.md

 The design of this example inludes three modules:

-  1. Dispatch data to PUs by one stream to n distribution on round robin.
+  1. Dispatch data to PUs by one stream to n distribution on load balance.
         The wide width stream are splitted to n streams and each feeds to a PU.

         ```